-Tumpr Growth Inhibition (TGI) % = [1 - (T_i - T_n)/(C - C_n)]x100%; Expanded TGI formula vs. previous 1-(T/C)x100% method
+Tumor Growth Inhibition (TGI) $\% = [1 - (T_i - T_o)/(C_i - C_o)]x100\%$ ; Expanded TGI formula vs. previous 1-[T/C]x100% method Human Dose Equivalent (HDE) binimetinib = 1-3 mg/kg BID

-We also evaluated IMM-1-104 head-to-head against binimetinib and encorafenib monotherapy and the combination of binimetinib with encorafenib in a BRAF^{V600E} human melanoma tumor model.
-It should be noted that the administered combination of binimetinib and encorafenib for BRAF mutant melanoma, such as BRAF^{V600E/K}, is an FDA-approved combination.
+We also evaluated IMM-1-104 head-to-head against binimetinib and encorafenib monotherapy and the combination of binimetinib with encorafenib in a BRAFV600E human melanoma xenograft model.
+It should be noted that the administered combination of binimetinib and encorafenib for BRAF mutant melanoma, such as BRAFV600E/K, is an FDA-approved combination.
 As expected, when comparing IMM-1-104 alone to binimetinib in combination with encorafenib, we observed that the combination therapy had greater tumor growth inhibition (as depicted below).
 However, when we compared IMM-1-104 to binimetinib monotherapy, we observed that IMM-1-104 had greater tumor growth inhibition (as depicted below).
-We believe the greater single agent MEK inhibitor activity provides an opportunity to expand IMM-1-104 into drug-drug combinations with other MAPK pathway inhibitors, such as encorafenib, to treat RAF mutant cancers, such as BRAF^{V600E/K}, among other MAPK pathway mutations.
+While our initial focus is on monotherapy of RAS mutant disease, we believe the greater single agent MEK inhibitor activity observed with our deep cyclic inhibition approach demonstrates the potential of IMM-1-104 (and/or IMM-6-415, which has an accelerated cadence of deep cyclic inhibition) in drug-drug combinations with other MAPK pathway inhibitors, such as encorafenib, to treat RAF mutant cancers, such as BRAFV600E/K, among other MAPK pathway mutations.